singlau/GetAndCleanData/CodeBook.md

 ActivityName -		Six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS,
 			SITTING, STANDING, LAYING)

+tBodyAcc-mean()-X, tBodyAcc-mean()-Y, tBodyAcc-mean()-Z, ..., fBodyBodyGyrojerkMag-std(), fBodyBodyGyrojerkMag-MeanFreq() -

-tBodyAcc-mean()-X -	3-axial linear acceleration and 3-axial angular velocity at a
-tBodyAcc-mean()-Y	constant rate of 50Hz.Columns are either the mean of mean or mean tBodyAcc-mean()-Z	of std at each activity and each subject.
+3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.Columns are either the mean of mean or mean of std at each activity and each subject.
 Total 79 columns.
-	.
-	.
-	.
-fBodyBodyGyrojerkMag-std()
-fBodyBodyGyrojerkMag-MeanFreq()

 Data Transformation and Cleaning